librato/raspberry-tv-driver/README.md

 #To display a web page on the TV:

-Note: You need to be on the wired network.
-It will not work if you are on the SolarWinds or Guest wifi networks.
+Note: Your network has to support mDNS.
+Some corporate networks will block that.

 - Go to `<pi-hostname>.local` and a form will allow you to input a URL.
-That will start a chromium session with that URL.
+That will start a broswer session with that URL.
 - Use terminal: `curl --data "url=https://www.librato.com" <pi-hostname>.local:8000`

 #Fast setup